Exact spin-orbital separation in a solvable model in one dimension: Model

-which is the XXZ Heisenberg problem, solvable by Bethe ansatz~\cite{book.sutherland,OpenXXZ,1dQM}.
-Thus, the $\Hhat$ is an exactly solvable Kugel-Khomskii problem.
-We can add more arbitrary terms of the type, $V_o(\{\tau^z_l\}) + V_s(\sum_l\sigma^z_l,\sum_l\sigma^x_l,\sum_l\sigma^y_l)$, to $\Hhat$, and still rigorously achieve spin-orbital separation using $\calU$.
-For example, we can certainly add a term like, $-\sum_l(h\sigma^z_l+\eta\tau^z_l)$, where $h$ and $\eta$ are the fields for spins and orbitals, respectively.
-However, in general, the resulting problem may not always be analytically solvable.
+which is the XXZ Heisenberg model, solvable by Bethe ansatz.~\cite{book.sutherland, OpenXXZ, OpenXXZ.sirker, 1dQM} Thus, the $\Hhat$ is a soluble spin-orbital model.
+We can in fact add more arbitrary terms of the type, $V_o(\{\tau^z_l\}) + V_s(\sum_l\sigma^z_l,\sum_l\sigma^x_l,\sum_l\sigma^y_l)$, to $\Hhat$, and still rigorously achieve spin-orbital separation under $\calU$.
+For example, we can certainly add a term like, $\sum_l(h\sigma^z_l+\eta\tau^z_l)$, where $h$ and $\eta$ are the fields for spins and orbitals, respectively.
+But such more general spin-orbital-separable problems may not always be analytically soluble.
+Hence, the $\Hhat$ is a special model indeed.